Single Sign-On (SSO)

 Enter SurveyMonkey's metadata XML info into your SAML IdP (if you store your team's data in the European Union, contact your CSM for a different file).
 You can map attributes from your IdP with the claim types SurveyMonkey accepts.

 * Optional attributes can help you track and monitor team activity in the Admin Dashboard.

 ë Send us your metadata

-Send SurveyMonkey your organization's metadata XML file or URL.
-Then we’ll set up SSO in our system and send you steps to validate that it's working correctly.
+Send SurveyMonkey your organization's metadata URL.
+If you’re unable to send the metadata URL, provide the XML file.
+We'll set up SSO in our system and send you steps to validate that it's working correctly.